zocker-160/ifm/doc/intro.rst

 The IFM mapping commands are designed so that you can easily add to the map as you explore the game.
 You type in the rooms you visit and the directions you move in to reach other rooms, and IFM calculates the position of each room in relation to the others.
 A map can consist of several independent sections, allowing you to divide up the map however you like.
 See :ref:`making-maps` for details of how to make a map.

 The IFM task commands, if used, allow you to specify the order in which game-solving tasks must be done.
-The IFM program can then calculate and print a high-level "walkthrough" of the game.
+The IFM program can then calculate and print a high-level *walkthrough* of the game.
 See :ref:`solving` for details of how to do this.

 A more involved example of IFM in use throughout a complete game as it's